 PETA has been monitoring this roadside zoo—one of the worst in the country—for over 20 years.
 Visitors have documented the horrible living conditions for animals, including algae-filled water receptacles and cramped, filthy cages, and have even found bodies of dead and decaying animals on the property.

-An eyewitness documented that animals are kept inside small cages and are in apparent need of veterinary attention.
+An eyewitness documented that the owners keep animals—in apparent need of veterinary attention—inside small cages.
 Video footage shows a limping guenon monkey, a fox and a donkey with hair loss, and a bobcat who appeared to have difficulty navigating up a structure.
 Many animals at this facility exhibit neurotic repetitive behavior patterns.

-In 2017, after two North Carolina residents filed a lawsuit against Tregembo alleging that the roadside zoo’s treatment of the bears Ben and Booger violates the state’s anti-cruelty statute, both bears were moved to a reputable animal sanctuary.
+In 2017, after two North Carolina residents filed a lawsuit against Tregembo alleging that the roadside zoo’s treatment of the bears Ben and Booger violates the state’s anti-cruelty statute, officials moved both bears to a reputable animal sanctuary.

 West Coast Game Park Safari

-A teenage chimpanzee named George is relegated to a small enclosure at this highway roadside zoo after he was cast aside by the entertainment industry when he became too large to control.
+The owners relegated a teenage chimpanzee named George to a small enclosure at this highway roadside zoo after the entertainment industry cast him aside when he became too large to control.
 He shares the already cramped space with another chimpanzee named Daphne, who has spent nearly half a century trapped in inadequate conditions.
-West Coast Game Park also forces baby wild animals to be used in photo ops, tearing sensitive bear and big cat cubs away from their nurturing mothers in order to make a profit.
-After PETA alerted the USDA to a suffering leopard named Ninja, who was found sucking on a raw, untreated wound on his tail, the agency cited the roadside zoo for failing to provide the animal with adequate veterinary care.
+West Coast Game Park also forces baby wild animals into photo ops, tearing sensitive bear and big cat cubs away from their nurturing mothers in order to make a profit.
+After PETA alerted the USDA to a suffering leopard named Ninja—found sucking on a raw, untreated wound on his tail—the agency cited the roadside zoo for failing to provide the animal with adequate veterinary care.
 On a follow-up visit, inspectors documented additional animals suffering, including a bear with extensive hair loss.
 A solitary peccary was also languishing at the facility with an inflamed eye and overgrown hooves.
 The USDA concluded that the safari park has a “pattern of personnel not performing adequate daily assessment of animal health.”